oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

 ### scratch

 > 0 BYTES

 The 'SCRATCH' docker base image contains nothing.
 It contains 0 dependencies, 0 utilities, and is exactly what we're looking for.
 By removing all of the overhead, all we need to do now is make an executable, copy it to the image, and BAM we have a tiny hello world image.

 ## c
+The first thought was a simple c program. compile into executable. bam smallish

 ### gcc